emscripten-core/emscripten/site/source/docs/debugging/Sanitizers.rst

 Catching Null Dereference
 -------------------------

-By default, with Emscripten, deferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms.
+By default, with Emscripten, dereferencing a null pointer does not immediately cause a segmentation fault, unlike traditional platforms.
 Instead, it checks a magic cookie stored at address 0 at the end of the program execution.